Elkhorn Creek Lodge

 Barackonomics; or Obama Conflicted II

-Posted in economics, obama, palin by mountainmusings on November 12, 2008
+Posted in economics, obama, palin by Eugene Podrazik on November 12, 2008

 First, it was the big press conference last Friday.
 The one with all the big-shot executives lining the stage behind him; looking almost like the line up of the old Soviet commie-party big-shots on Lenin’s tomb on the May Day parade.
 Now, we have news that Obama is trying to get Bush to push a big auto bail-out before he takes office.
 What’s with President ultra-cool’s sudden attachment to gray-haired honkies who dress like Republicans.
 You know that Obama’s beginning to realize that he really got a lot more than he bargained for on November 4th.